 Another color trick?
 Putting dark colors below waist/cabinetry level and light colors above will help make a small space feel larger.

 These dark, metallic tiles are in the perfect spot, plus their sparkly finish reflects light, adds depth and interest, too.
 Win win.

 10. Use a herringbone pattern to stretch space

 With the diagonal tile-laying trick in mind, the herringbone pattern will work the same trick and give you an on trend look.

 This pattern tends to be busy, so pick toning tiles rather than ones in contrasting colors for a small kitchen design.

 11. Love pattern?
 Keep it to one area only

 In a large kitchen you can get away with splashing pattern on both walls and floors; in a small kitchen, it's vital to keep pattern to one area only if the room is to feel spacious.

 Remember the diagonal tile trick (again)?
-It works great on walls, but it has even more impact on floors, lengthening and widening the entire kitchen (visually, at least).
+It works great on walls, but it has even more impact on kitchen flooring, lengthening and widening the entire room (visually, at least).

-Sometimes you don't need to work magic with visual tricks and reflective surfaces – choosing a bold, brightly coloured or beautifully patterned splashback tile can create a feature wall that draws the eye.
+Sometimes you don't need to work magic with visual tricks and reflective surfaces – choosing a bold, brightly colored or beautifully patterned backsplash tile can create a feature wall that draws the eye.
 That alone can make the room's proportions negligible.